 Bronze turkeys were said to be the most prized in America and was the smallest departure from wild birds when it came to color.
 There was also no other turkey that matched its plumage because when the bird was in its second or third year, they were said to be “uniformly beautiful in plumage.”
 Bronze turkeys were also heavier than common stock.
 Males were often 25 pounds and females 16.
 However, in well-bred flocks, it was not uncommon for adults pairs to reach 45 to 50 pounds and, sometimes, although rare, as much as 60 to 65 pounds.

-The 1881 sketch to the right shows the various stages involved in the turkey raising and the marketing process.
-Grasshoppers, insects, and grubs formed the major diet for turkeys.
+The 1881 sketch below shows the various stages involved in the turkey raising and the marketing process in America.
+Grasshoppers, insects, and grubs formed the major diet for turkeys wherever they were raised.
 However, when chestnuts ripened, turkeys knew the location of all the chestnut trees on a farm and gorged themselves.
-Chestnuts were so appealing that if a boy climbed a tree and shook it, before he could touch the ground, he found a flock of turkeys gobbling up the nuts.
+Chestnuts were so appealing to them, if a boy climbed a tree and shook it, before he could touch the ground, he found a flock of turkeys gobbling up the nuts.

 When the turkey was plump, it was killing time.
 There was always a glut of turkeys for Thanksgiving, Christmas, and the New Year.
 In the nineteenth century, turkey season began near the end of October, reached its height in January, and closed about February 22nd.
 This was also the time when turkey farmers began to speculate about the turkey’s weight and prospective turkey prices.

-Turkeys were plucked in the barn.
+In America, turkeys were plucked in the barn.
 Plucking was done while the bird was still warm because it was easier to remove the feathers.
 Everyone on the farm performed this job and donned their oldest clothes to accomplish this task.
 Farmers, farmer’s wives, and children plucked with a great deal of care.
-The bird’s flesh was tender and a single tear rendered the bird unsightly and depreciated its value at market.
+The bird’s flesh was tender, and a single tear rendered the bird unsightly and depreciated its value at market.
 Once plucked, farmers weighed the bird, put it in a cool place, and shipped it to market as quickly as possible.

-In England, Norfolk was the most popular area known for raising turkeys.
-Instead of shipping dead turkeys to market, in the early 1800s, full grown Norfolk turkey were driven to market in London.
-One writer reported in the mid 1800s that when the turkeys were sold “as a rule … they may be compared to diamonds … inasmuch as their value increases in a geometrical ratio with their weight.
+In England, full-grown turkeys were still be walked from Norfolk in the early 1800s, and one writer reported in the mid-1800s that when the turkeys were sold “as a rule … they may be compared to diamonds … inasmuch as their value increases in a geometrical ratio with their weight.
 A bird of nine pounds being purchasable at about seven shillings.”